-Condensate Harvesting is the harvest of water vapor in the air that freely condenses on cold surfaces at your site.
+Condensate Harvesting is the harvest of water vapor in the air that freely condenses on surfaces, which are colder than the air temperature at your site.

 When water vapor in the air (humidity) comes into contact with a colder surface, the water changes from a gas to a liquid and collects on that colder surface.
 This water vapor in the air that becomes liquid is referred to as condensate.
 Common examples are the drops of condensate that form on the outside of a cold glass of iced tea on a hot, humid day; condensate collecting on the cold coil of an air conditioner or refrigerator unit; or the condensate that forms on a metal roof cooled by the night air in early humid morning hours.